BOBWEGNER Autobiography Link here (1921-2005)

 Bob and Peggy Wegner (San Clemente, CA,circa 2000)

-My Step-mother Peggy (Lonski) Wegner and Dad. - A wonderful portrait orchestrated by Teri Lonski.
+My Step-mother Peggy (Lonski) Wegner and Dad. - A wonderful portrait orchestrated by her eldest daughter, Teri Lonski.

 Mark Wegner, Photographer - www.markwegner.com